Read more about

+The longest river in Western Australia is the Gascoyne River.
 The Gascoyne River stretches for 518.2 miles through the state of Western Australia.
 The river rises from the Collier Range, draining into the Indian Ocean at Shark Bay.
 The river’s water is tapped for irrigation, drinking, sheep rearing, and gold mining.
 The river also sustains several pools which are home to abundant fish species.

 7. Goulburn River (Victoria)

 The Goulburn River flows for 406.4 miles to become the longest river in Victoria.
 Its source lies in the Victorian Alps, and it drains into the Murray River near Echuca.
 Throughout its course, its waters have been diverted to create the reservoirs of Lake Eildon, Goulburn Weir, Eildon Pondage, and Waranga Basin.
 The diverted water is stored for use in irrigation, water supply, and hydroelectricity.

 The state of Tasmania is home to the South Esk River which flows for 152.2 miles within the state.
 It flows from the Ben Lomond Mountain and joins the North Esk River at Launceston, after which it drains into the Bass Strait as the Tamar River.
 Its waters are dammed at Trevallyn Dam for hydroelectric power generation.
 The river is a popular fishing destination for species such as salmon, and it is also used for irrigation, livestock rearing, water supply, and recreation.